glennvorhes/openlayers-react-example/README.md

 git clone https://github.com/glennvorhes/openlayers-react-example.git
 ```

-Open the project in your IDE
+Open the project in your IDE and run the following.
+Alternatively, cd
+to the project directory to run.

 ```
 npm install